 - Take the time to explain to patients why they are being asked to provide information and advise them on how it will be used and stored.
-Signpost them to other resources such as the Understanding Patient Data website - 02 Make an effort to collect equalities monitoring data and remember this supports efforts to reduce health inequalities - O3 Support patients to make an informed decision about whether they choose to share their data.
-Pages 22-23 of this guide provides some guidance to help you have meaningful conversations with service users
+Signpost them to other resources such as the Understanding Patient Data website - Make an effort to collect equalities monitoring data and remember this supports efforts to reduce health inequalities - Support patients to make an informed decision about whether they choose to share their data.
+Section 22-23 provides some guidance to help you have meaningful conversations with service users

-- 04 - When colleagues present data or findings ask if they have analysed the data by ethnicity and other protected characteristics - 05 Develop relationships with Black and South Asian-led VCSE organisations who can help to facilitate conversations with the community about the role of patient data - 06

-Provide timely access to interpretation and advocacy services to assist patients and carers to make informed decisions about how their data is collected and managed
+- When colleagues present data or findings ask if they have analysed the data by ethnicity and other protected characteristics - Develop relationships with Black and South Asian-led VCSE organisations who can help to facilitate conversations with the community about the role of patient data - Provide timely access to interpretation and advocacy services to assist patients and carers to make informed decisions about how their data is collected and managed